dolthub/dolt/README.md

 This will download the latest `dolt` release and put it in `/usr/local/bin/`, which is probably on your `$PATH`.

+The install script needs sudo in order to put `dolt` in `/usr/local/bin`.
+If you don't have root privileges or aren't comfortable running a script with them, you can download the dolt binary for your platform from [the latest release](https://github.com/dolthub/dolt/releases), unzip it, and put the binary somewhere on your `$PATH`.

 ### Homebrew

 Dolt is on Homebrew, updated every release.